Jerry Panek

-Teodor Jerzy Panek (born 22 July 1946) known in Poland as Jerzy Panek and in the United States as Jerry Panek is a retired Polish-American football who played as a midfielder who earned three caps with the U.S. national team in 1973.
+Teodor Jerzy Panek (born 22 July 1946), also known as Jerry Panek, is a retired soccer player who played as a midfielder.
+Born in Poland, he earned three caps with the United States national team in 1973.
 He currently coaches youth soccer in Wisconsin.

 Player

 In Poland he played for the Broń Radom, AZS-AWF Warszawa and Lechia Gdańsk.

 Professional

 In 1975, Panek played for the Chicago Sting in the North American Soccer League.
 He also played for the Chicago Cats of the American Soccer League that season.

 National team

-Panek’s three national team games all came against Poland in 1973.
-The first was a 1-0 loss on August 3.
-The second was a 4-0 loss on August 10.
+Panek's three national team games all came against Poland in 1973.
+The first was a 1–0 loss on August 3.
+The second was a 4–0 loss on August 10.
 Panek was replaced by Paul Child in the 60th minute.
-The last was a 1-0 victory on August 12.
+The last was a 1–0 victory on August 12.
 Panek was again replaced, this time by Stefan Szefer in the 60th minute.